nilpunch/unity-prediction-rollback/README.md

 # unity-prediction-rollback - Work in progress
 Deterministic prediction-rollback netcode library for fast-paced games.

-Does not reference Unity Engine, so it could be used in a regular C# project.
+Library does not reference Unity Engine, so it could be used in a regular C# project.

+P.S. currently, only samples references Unity Engine.

 ## Goals